 See my guide on how to use an Instant Pot.

-Best Corn on the Cob
+Why You’ll Love Instant Pot Corn on the Cob

-Cooking corn on the cob in your Instant Pot is faster, easier and more hands-off than boiling corn on the stove.
-You don’t have to watch a pot on the stove, and you will always know exactly when your corn on the cob is done.
-Pressure cooker corn is really foolproof – it always cooks to tender perfection!
+• Hands-Off: With Instant Pot corn on the cob, you don’t have to watch a pot on the stove, and you will always know exactly when your corn is done.

 If you’re new to cooking with an Instant Pot, my easy beginner’s guide with Instant Pot instructions has been helpful to many readers.
 I’ve also rounded up some of my very favorite Instant Pot recipes.